webpack/webpack.js.org/src/content/guides/public-path.md

 configuration, `process.env.ASSET_PATH` will always be defined so we can safely do that.

 W> Be aware that if you use ES6 module imports in your entry file the `__webpack_public_path__` assignment will be done after the imports.
-In such cases, you'll have to move the public path assignment to its own dedicated module and then import it on top of your entry.js:
+In such cases, you'll have to move the public path assignment to it's own dedicated module and then import it on top of your entry.js:

 ```js
 // entry.js